theartofvalio-cmyk/Pad-Trigger/Readme.md

 Pad Trigger detects connected game controllers and shows them in a simple list.

+Supported controller-style devices can include:

+* Xbox controllers
+* 8BitDo controllers
+* HOTAS devices
+* Joysticks
+* Racing wheels
+* Other Windows-supported game controllers

-Each controller has:
+Each device has:

-- Controller name
+* Device name
-- Connection status
+* Connection status
-- Custom actions for connect
+* Custom actions for connect
-- Custom actions for disconnect
+* Custom actions for disconnect

-You can rename controllers inside the app, so instead of confusing device names, you can use names like:
+You can rename devices inside the app, so instead of confusing Windows device names, you can use names like:

-- Xbox Controller
+* Xbox Controller
-- 8BitDo Controller
+* 8BitDo Controller
-- HOTAS Joystick
+* HOTAS Joystick
-- Racing Wheel
+* Racing Wheel
-- TV Mode Controller
+* TV Mode Controller

 ---

+### Linked devices

+Pad Trigger can link multiple devices together so they act like one shared trigger group.

+This is useful when two or more controllers use the same actions.

+For example, if two controllers are linked:

+* The first linked controller that connects runs the connect actions
+* Any other linked controller that connects after that does not run the connect actions again
+* Disconnecting one linked controller does not run the disconnect actions if another linked controller is still connected
+* The last linked controller that disconnects runs the disconnect actions

+This prevents duplicated actions, such as switching display modes or turning the TV on/off multiple times when multiple players connect controllers.

+Linked devices are shown in the main list with a chain indicator.

+---

+### Bluetooth devices

+Pad Trigger includes a **Bluetooth Devices** window.

+From there, you can add supported Bluetooth devices to the main list and assign actions to them.

+Bluetooth devices use their Windows Bluetooth names when available.

+This allows you to trigger actions from selected Bluetooth devices without filling the main list with every device on your PC.

+---

+### Hidden devices

+Pad Trigger includes a **Hidden Devices** window.

+You can hide devices from the main list if you do not want to see them all the time.

+Hidden devices are not deleted forever.
+You can bring them back later.

+This is useful if Windows shows extra devices that you do not want in your main Pad Trigger list.

+---

 ### Connect actions

-You can assign one or more actions to run when a controller connects.
+You can assign one or more actions to run when a device connects.

 Actions run from top to bottom.